conduktor/conduktor-docs/docs/platform/navigation/console/topics/topic-produce/produce.md

 **Send N records at a time**

-This option lets you define how many message should be produce every time you click the "Produce" button.
+This option lets you define how many message should be produced every time you click the "Produce" button.

 Default: 1